 Yi Zhu received his PhD in Business Administration from University of Southern California (USC) in 2013.
 He worked as a consultant at Shanghai Investment Consulting Corporation before he came to Vancouver, where he received his M.A. in Economics from University of British Columbia.
 His research interests focus on the application of industrial organization models in marketing, online auctions, search advertising, media slant, and Chinese economy.
-His recent works have appeared or forthcoming at Marketing Science and Management Science.
-He served as an ad hoc reviewer for several top business journals and international conferences, including Marketing Science, Management Science, Journal of Marketing Research, Information Systems Research, Marketing Letters, International Conference on Information Systems, and others.
+His recent works have appeared or forthcoming at Marketing Science, Management Science and Journal of Marketing Research.
+He served as an ad hoc reviewer for several top business journals and international conferences, including Marketing Science, Management Science, Journal of Marketing Research, Information Systems Research, Production and Operations Management, Marketing Letters, International Conference on Information Systems, and others.

 Among 2013 graduates at USC, Zhu is one of the six awardees of the 2013 USC PhD Achievement Award.
 He has also won the 2011 James S. Ford/Commerce Associates Ph.D.
 Fellowship and many other awards during his time at USC.
 His dissertation has won Shankar-Spiegel Best Dissertation Proposal Award and received CIBER dissertation grant.
 His other research was funded by Net Institute Grant and the Marketing Science Institute.
 Zhu was recognized by the Chinese Ministry of Education to be one of the top nine Chinese doctoral students studying abroad for his outstanding academic achievement and research in 2012 —among all graduate students across all subjects.

 "Selective Reporting of Factual Content by Commercial Media," Yi Zhu and Anthony Dukes, (forthcoming), Journal of Marketing Research